AhmadSAshraf/Blogging-IP/README.md

 # Description
-a personal blogging website where you can create and share your opinions and other users can read and comment on them.
+This is a personal blogging website where you can create and share your opinions and other users can read and comment on them.
 ## Link to Live Site

 ## Installation Requirements